ErdalNayir/GodVille-CrossPuzzle/README.md

 # GodVille-CrossPuzzle
 I created word  search program to solve cross puzzle on GodVille game, easily.

+For this program I used selenium for web scrapping and Sqlite3 for database

 ### How it works ?